Jump in or Wait? Timing Your Real Estate Investments

 A few more recent studies take this idea one step further: what if I have a lump sum of money to invest today?
 Should I invest it gradually over, say, a year?
 Or should I put all into the market right away?
 While it may seem counterintuitive, historically it has almost always made sense to invest that amount immediately.
 A well-known Vanguard study published in 2012 illustrates that, going all the way back to 1926, a lump-sum investment in stocks or bonds would have outperformed 12-month dollar cost averaging roughly 65% of the time.
 On average, an investor who put $1mm work immediately would have ended up with $55k more after ten years than by using a dollar cost average approach.

 But what about real estate investing?
 We frequently hear the claim that real estate cycles are easier to predict.
 Which means investors often see less risk in waiting for the market to turn and for bargains to arise.
 Not surprisingly, history suggests otherwise.

 First, private real estate has historically experienced less frequent “down years” than the stock market.1 Somewhat related, as the chart below illustrates, US real estate has offered relative stability.
 Over the past 20 years, the asset class has produced positive returns across any five year period inclusive of the financial crisis.
 Perhaps most importantly, the average volatility of these returns has been much lower than the stock market (in fact, roughly 40% less than the S&P 500 over that time frame).2

 While past performance is not necessarily indicative of future results, these dynamics suggest that successfully “timing” the real estate market is actually more challenging than timing the stock market.
-Which gets to the heart of why investors have likely been increasing allocations to the asset-class over time: the potential to earn equity-like returns, but with more bond-like risk.

 But what about today specifically?